easypanel-io/website/docs/02-guides/08-wildcard-domain/index.md

 Now, go to your app "Domains" and click "Add Domain".
 You need to enable the "Wildcard domain" option and set the resolver name you created in Step 1.

 :::caution
-**If you want to point your root domain and subdomains to your service**, you need to create **2 separate domains**.
+If you want to point your root domain and subdomains to your service, you need to create 2 separate domains.
 One for the root domain and another for the subdomains (wildcard domain).
 :::

 ![Add Domain](./add-domain.png)